 Select Let AI draft your procedure.

-Review the generated steps and optionally add Clarifying details (like specific account status values) to further improve the draft.
+Review the generated steps and to further improve the draft.

 Option 2: Create from scratch

-Use this method if you want to build the logic manually from the ground up.
+Use this method if you want to build a Procedure manually.

 Select Create from scratch.